gfk-ba/meteor-notifications/README.md

 ### Restyling the notifications

-To restyle the notifications check the [styleSheet](https://github.com/gfk-ba/meteor-notifications/blob/master/notifications.less)
-And create your own stylesheet in your application that overrides the classes defined in the bundled style.
-For instance if you want to make the success notifications red you would add the following:
+To restyle the notifications check the [styleSheet](https://github.com/gfk-ba/meteor-notifications/blob/master/notifications.less) and create your own stylesheet that overrides the classes defined in the bundled style.
+For instance, if you want to make the success notifications red you would add the following:

 ``` css
 li.notification {